Learn All About Indirect Grilling

 Indirect grilling requires you to diligently monitor the temperature— anything between 325–400° is fine.
 An inexpensive oven thermometer placed at the back of the grill will help you gauge the temp.
-You can pick up one at any grocery store.
+You can pick one up at any grocery store, or on Amazon.

 4. Create Zones of Heat

 On grills with 3 or more burners, turn off the center section(s), leaving flames just around the sides.
 (On 2-burner grills, turn off 1 burner.)
 Once temperature drops to 400°, place food over the unlit portion.

 Want to give this technique a try?

 Check out our Editor’s recommendations for tools and ingredients.
 (We receive commission when you make a purchase using our affiliate links.
 However, this does not impact our recommendations.)